Mahdi451/Flashing_EC_CoreBoot/README.md

 $ pip install -r requirements.txt
 ```

-This command will install all the modules needed to allow the script to run.
+This command will install all the modules needed to allow this script to run.

 ## Running

 Create a folder called *__latest__* to store the bin files within the same directory as the script.
 ```
-ChromeTestLib.py  flashing_binaries.py  latest  README.md  requirements.txt
+ChromeTestLib.py  flashing_binaries.py  IPs.txt  latest  README.md  requirements.txt
 ```
 <br>
-You can run this script like in the given example.
+Insert list of IPs into *__IPs.txt__* and run scipt in this format.

 ```
-$ python flashing_binaries.py --IP 192.168.1.100 192.168.1.111 192.168.1.222
+$ python flashing_binaries.py --IP IPs.txt
 ```